 - 2.2.1 When the various switches and controls impose a demand for heat, the pump is started.
 If the primary pressure is sufficient, the electronic circuitry is energised.
-The fan is started, the gas valve is energised at an intermediate rate and the electronic ignition goes through an ignition attempt. - 2.2.2 The burner ignition is checked by the electronic circuitry to ensure correct ignition of the burner; once successful the gas will flow at 75% of maximum heat input for a period of approximately 15 minutes and then go to maximum heat input to maximise heating performance, unless the boiler nears optimum temperature where it will modulate down to suit system load. - 2.2.3 As water temperature increases this is sensed by the temperature sensor on the flow pipe which modulates the fan and burner to match the heat output to the heat requirement of the system. - 2.2.4 Depending on the load, either a) The water temperature will continue to rise and the fan and burner will continue to modulate down; The burner will switch off at maximum temperature, or b) the water temperature will fall; the fan and burner will return to a higher output to match demand.
+The fan is started, the gas valve is energised at an intermediate rate and the electronic ignition goes through an ignition attempt. - 2.2.2 The burner ignition is checked by the electronic circuitry to ensure correct ignition of the burner; once successful the gas will flow at 75% of maximum heat input for a period of approximately 15 minutes and then go to maximum heat input to maximise heating performance, unless the boiler nears optimum temperature where it will modulate down to suit system load. - 2.2.3 As water temperature increases this is sensed by the temperature sensor on the primary heat exchanger which modulates the burner to match the heat output to the heat requirement of the system. - 2.2.4 Depending on the load, either a) The water temperature will continue to rise and the burner will continue to modulate down; The burner will switch off at maximum temperature, or b) the water temperature will fall; the burner will return to a higher output to match demand.

+- KEY: A Central Heating Return.

+- A Central Heating Return

+B Central Heating Flow.

-C Hot Water Outlet.
+- C Hot Water Outlet.

-D Cold Water Inlet.
+- D Cold Water Inlet.